AliRn76/panther/docs/docs/middlewares.md

 >
 > <b>Default:</b> `[]`

-Panther has several `built-in` middleware:

-- Database Middleware

-- Redis Middleware

-And you can write your own custom middlewares too

 ## Structure of middlewares
 `MIDDLEWARES` itself is a `list` of `tuples` which each `tuple` is like below: